Frequently Asked Questions

 When do I need the HIV test, and what are the requirements?

-The HIV test is not needed at the time of invitation processing, only consulate processing.
+The HIV test is not needed at the time of invitation processing; it is needed only for consulate processing.
 In practical terms this means you should plan on getting your HIV test results about 1.5 months before your program starts.
-Note that the test cannot be more than 3 months old (based on your entry date).
-There are no specific requirements on the type of HIV test, except that it MUST have your name and the date on it, that the results of the test are negative, and the official letterhead of the clinic where the test was administered.
+Note that the test cannot be more than three months old (based on your entry date).
+The test must be a blood/serum test (and be clearly labelled as such).
+The results MUST have your name and the date on it, must be signed by the doctor and/or lab specialist (with indication of the name, title, and job title of the person signing), the results of the test must be negative, and the document must be printed on the official letterhead of the clinic where the test was administered.
 You will be given instructions on where to ship the results as well as the other visa materials at the appropriate time.

 When will I know my class schedule?

-Shortly after you arrive in Russia, you will be tested for your Russian language level.
-Groups are based on your test results and thus the final group and teacher assignments can only be made afterwards.
+For most SRAS host locations, groups are based on test results and thus the final group and teacher assignments can only be made after you are tested at the host university after you arrive abroad.
 While SRAS does offer testing and assessment on its site, its partner universities require that their own written tests be taken in person in Russia.
 Generally, language courses begin on the second or third business day after you arrive (to allow for testing and for you to sleep off some jet-lag).
+Because most SRAS students take language courses as part of their program, generally subject courses will not finalized until after arrival as well - even for those students who are not taking language courses.
 Courses tend to be held between 9am and 3pm, but your final schedule will depend on your group placement, course selection, and special requests you may make.

 What about books and class materials?